 I heard them, but I didn't believe them.
 I wanted to but just like my inability to stop worrying about things falling out of the sky (which came later) I clung to the cement boulder inside me - the truth, that I'd made a big mistake - because I was good at dwelling on bad.
 More than that, I felt programed to do just that.
 Trying to look "on the bright side" seemed as hard as climbing Everest.

 And that's exactly what was missing from my life for the first four months of my son's time on Earth as I continued to feel like I'd made a huge mistake.
 This combined with the ongoing demands of a newborn baby who never slept for more than forty minutes at a time just clouded everything.
 While I know (and knew at the time) that it's completely normal for a very young baby to cry at length, especially in the evening, I wasn't prepared for how personally I would take it.
-Again my hormones meant that I was programmed to respond to his cries, but when they came once an hour a night sometimes, it felt impossible and soul-destroying when nursing him, holding him, singing to him, shh-ing him for hours on end just didn't help.
-Now I know exactly why people are tortured by the sound of babies crying playing non-stop.
+Again my hormones meant that I was programmed to respond to his cries, but when they often came once an hour all day and all night, it felt impossible and soul-destroying when nursing him, holding him, singing to him, shh-ing him for hours on end just didn't help.
+Now I know exactly why people choose to torture others by playing the sound of babies crying playing non-stop.
 This all ate into whatever reserves I had to try and beat depression and my energy, my lust for life, my spirit, my interest in things, my curiosity, my passion, my sense of humour were all steadily being eroded.